 Skip to main content

-A Project is a backend context graph - the semantic structure of your data.
-It defines what nodes exist, how they relate, and how they map to your Sources.
+Projects are where you manage ontology-driven knowledge graphs.
+A Project is your backend context graph that contains the semantic structure of your data.
+It defines what main concepts exist, how they relate, and how they map to your Sources.
 A Project contains:

 • Nodes: Semantic concepts like “Customer,” “Order,” or “Product”